dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

 dydxprotocold init --chain-id=$YOUR_TARGET_CHAIN $YOUR_NODE_NAME
 ```

-### Step 7: Update your configuration with the Genesis Block of the network in which you want to participate
+### Step 7: Update your node configuration with the Genesis Block of the network in which you want to participate
 <!-- confirm that this step is necessary along with snapshot -->
 The Genesis Block is the initial state of a dYdX chain.
 To download it and save it as a JSON file, run the following command: